-- Warmer temperatures make modes of transportation more hospitable for bed bugs.
+- Warmer temperatures make public transportation more comfortable for bed bugs.

-- For many people, summer means travel, and travel is our most efficient way to spread bed bugs.
+- For many people, summer means travel, and travel is a very efficient way to spread bed bugs.

-As soon as summer rolls in, bed bugs return with a vengeance.
+As soon as summer rolls in, bed bugs come out of hiding.

-Exercising extra caution during your summer travels is a good idea.
+Exercising extra caution during your summer travels is always a good idea.

 Can I Avoid all Bed Bugs?

-It is a common misconception that bed bugs only infest cluttered homes.
+It is a common misconception that bed bugs only infest dirty or cluttered homes.
 The only difference between clean and cluttered homes is that a cluttered home offers bed bugs more hiding places.

-You could prohibit visitors, avoid public places, check every car and bus seat you sit on, and still get bed bugs through a neighbor or visiting relative.
+You could deny visitors, avoid public places, check every car and bus seat you ever sit on, and still get bed bugs through a neighbor or visiting relative.

 Detecting Bed Bugs Early

-Because bed bugs are impossible to see coming, the importance of early detection cannot be understated.
+Because bed bugs are normally impossible to see coming, the importance of early detection cannot be understated.

-Here are the best passive and interceptor traps around – compared!
+Here are the best passive and interceptor traps available online: